homemadearcade/zero/notes/TECHDOCUMENT.md

 honestly i dont know what any of these mean...

+---

+Actions
+  starts with the VERB
+Interfaces
+  start with the NOUN

 --

 MONGOOSE

 remove for hidding entityInstance from UI, delete for actuallt removing from atlasDB

 ---